Skip to Content

 What Qualifies as a Wrongful Death in Florida?

-A wrongful death occurs when someone's death is caused by the wrongful act, negligence, default, or breach of contract of another party.
-Common scenarios include car accidents, medical malpractice, defective products, and criminal activities.
+A wrongful death occurs when the wrongful act, negligence, default, or breach of contract of another party causes someone's death.
+Typical scenarios include car accidents, medical malpractice, defective products, and criminal activities.
 If the deceased could have pursued a personal injury lawsuit had they survived, their death likely qualifies for a wrongful death claim under Florida law.

 What is a Wrongful Death Lawsuit?